 This subject counts as one of the relevant subjects for admission to polytechnic in courses such as sports and exercise sciences, nursing, applied food science and nutrition, baking and culinary science and culinary and catering management.
 Students can also continue to pursue the subject at a greater depth in the ITE.
-Courses include applied food science, food and beverage operations, Asian culinary arts, Western culinary arts and pastry and baking.
+Courses include 3-year Higher Nitec in Hospitality Operations and 3-year Higher Nitec in Culinary Arts.